peterhaefliger/hugo/content/blog/linguistic-silos.md

 ![2. picture 2](/images/blog/linguistic-silos/pac_man_rule.jpg)

-_The name tags also had a "handle" (or rather an instruction on how the person wanted to be handled?) where we all could choose one of three stickers:_
+_The name tags also had a "handle" (or rather an instruction on how the person wanted to be handled?) for which one could choose from three stickers:_

 * _Come talk to me (I might be too shy to talk to you first)_
 * _I will talk to you if I want to talk (otherwise please do not talk to me)_